dereuromark/sandbox-docker/README.md

 Docker Container Setup for the sandbox including
 - PHP 8.2
-- Mysql
+- Mysql (MariaDB 10)
-- Traefic HTTPS
+- Traefik HTTPS

 See https://github.com/dereuromark/sandbox for the main repo.